b13/t3ext-dam_falmigration/README.md

 1.)
 Migrate DAM Records to FAL Records
 --------------------------------------

-This task searches for dam records (tx_dam) which were not migrated already in FAL.
-The extension adds a new col to sys_file called "_migrateddamuid" to identify migrated dam records.
+This task searches for dam records (tx_dam) which were not migrated in FAL already.
+This extension adds a new col to sys_file called "_migrateddamuid" to identify migrated dam records.

 TYPO3 6.2 brings a new table sys_file_metadata.
 This task will port following cols to this new table::